Table of Contents

 Session.StopSession(keepLastFrame);

-The parameter keepLastFrame controls whether to retain the last frame of the physical camera image after the session stops.
+The keepLastFrame parameter controls whether to retain the last frame's physical camera image after stopping the session.
 This is useful when switching between different sessions to avoid screen flickering.

 Note

-The following code can stop all outputs of the session.
-At this time, the session is still running but will not update any content (including the physical camera image rendered by EasyAR and the transforms of all nodes controlled by EasyAR, etc.):
+The following code stops all session output.
+The session remains running but won't update any content (including physical camera images rendered by EasyAR and all node transforms controlled by EasyAR):

 Session.enabled = false;

-The following code can stop the rendering of the physical camera image:
+The following code stops physical camera image rendering:

 if (Session.Assembly != null && Session.Assembly.CameraImageRenderer.OnSome)